dsalomoni/my-ubuntu/README.md

 ### 4.2.
 Logging in to your Ubuntu system without the GUI

-If you want to connect to the Ubuntu system using a terminal, i.e. without the GUI, run the image according to the sections above, and then issue the following command from the terminal:
+If you want to connect to the Ubuntu system from your host via a terminal, i.e. without the GUI, run the image according to the sections above, and then issue the following command:

 ```
 docker exec -it -u ubuntu -w /home/ubuntu my_desktop bash